erikaduan/r_tips/README.md

   + Each R chunk should be named with a short unique description written in the active voice e.g. `create basic plot` and `modify plot labels`
   + Arguments inside code chunks should not contain white space and boolean argument options should be written in capitals e.g. `{r load libraries, message=FALSE, warning = FALSE}`
   + To render the github document, results are generally suppressed using `results='hide'` and manually entered in a new line beneath the code.
-  + To render the github document, figures are generally outputed using `fig.show='asis'` and figure outputs can then be suppressed at the local chunk level using `fig.show='hide'`
+  + To render the github document, figures are generally outputed using `fig.show='hold'` and figure outputs can then be suppressed at the local chunk level using `fig.show='hide'`
 + Set a margin of 80 characters length in RStudio through `Tools\Global options --> Code --> Display --> Show margin` and use this margin as the cut-off for code and comments length

 # Citations